aspose-words/Aspose.Words-API-References/english/net/aspose.words.settings/mailmergedestination/_index.md

 ---
 title: Enum MailMergeDestination
 second_title: Aspose.Words for .NET API Reference
-description: Specifies the possible results which may be generated when a mail merge is carried out on a document in C#
+description: Aspose.Words.Settings.MailMergeDestination enum.
+Specifies the possible results which may be generated when a mail merge is carried out on a document in C#
 type: docs
 weight: 5600
 url: /net/aspose.words.settings/mailmergedestination/